Live Knowledge Tracing: Real-Time Adaptation using Tabular Foundation Models: Tabular Foundation Models for Live Knowledge Tracing

 \section{Tabular Foundation Models for Live Knowledge Tracing}

-In the traditional knowledge tracing framework, we separate train and test students so that information is fully available for train students while test students' samples are observable up to time $T-1$ and the model has to predict the next outcome at time $T$.
-In what we call \emph{live knowledge tracing} (liveKT), at time $T$, we observe samples for train students up to time $T$ and samples for test students up to time $T - 1$ and we have to predict the next outcome for test students.
-We believe this alternate setting is more realistic and closer to what happens in the classroom, where all students complete tasks over time.
+In the traditional knowledge tracing framework, we separate train and test students so that all interactions are available for train students while only the first $T-1$ interactions are observed for test students.
+The model must predict the next outcome at time $T$.
+In what we call \emph{live knowledge tracing} (liveKT), at time $T$, the model observes interactions for train students up to time $T$ and for test students up to time $T - 1$.
+The model must again predict the next outcome for test students.
+This setting is harder than the traditional one (train students lose their final interactions as a training signal) but we argue it is more realistic, as it mirrors a classroom where all students complete tasks simultaneously over time.

-Tabular foundation models receive a table with rows and columns and have to infer at test time the values of a missing column for "test" rows.
-They compute an embedding for every cell using transformers, and decode the cells to infer.
-To know more about the architecture of tabular foundation models, we refer to an educational implementation of TabPFN called nanoTabPFN \cite{pfefferle2025nanotabpfn}.
+Tabular foundation models (TFMs) operate by receiving a table of rows and columns and by inferring, at test time, the values of a missing column for designated ``test'' rows.
+In a nutshell, they compute an embedding per cell.
+Encoder layers perform attention on columns (features) then rows (samples), and the entries to predict are decoded from the embeddings; we refer to nanoTabPFN \cite{pfefferle2025nanotabpfn} for architectural details.
+In our setup, each row in our dataset represents a single student interaction, parametrized by the student and the time of the interaction:

-We now describe how the data is encoded into cells.
-Rows represent sequences of interactions for a given student, to be continued: each row $i$ contains
+where $u$ is the student ID, $t\in\{1,\dots,T\}$ is the interaction index, $q_u(t)$ is the ID of the question presented to student $u$ at time $t$, $s_u(t)$ is the corresponding skill ID, and $c_u(t) \in \{0,1\}$ indicates whether the student answered correctly.
+The index $t$ is included explicitly since TFMs, unlike regular transformers, have no built-in positional encoding.
+Students are split into $I_{train}$ and $I_{test}$ and we define the context set:

-for student $i$ where \(T\) is fixed for all rows, $q_t, s_t, c_t$ represent respectively the question ID, skill ID and correctness at time $t$ for student $i$ (subscript $i$ is omitted in questions, skills, correctness for clarity).
-If the number of interactions for a given student is less than \(T\) then their data is aligned on the right and the remaining cells are filled with NA values, sometimes set to 0 if the model requires it.
-Students are split into $I_{train}$ and $I_{test}$.
-The goal is to model for every test student, $p(c_T|q_{1:T}, s_{1:T}, c_{1:{T - 1}}, \mathcal{D}_{train})$ where $\mathcal{D}_{train} = (\mathcal{R}_i)_{i \in I_{train}}$, that is, all train students rows.
-While TFMs such as TabPFN or TabICL can feed $\mathcal{D}_{train}$ at test time, typical models such as DKT or AKT have to be trained on $\mathcal{D}_{train}$ before they can output a prediction for test users.
+The goal is to model for every test student $p(c_u(T)| \mathcal{D}(T))$.
+To this end, we feed $\mathcal{D}(T)$ as the training rows and ask the model to predict the column $c_u(T)$ for $u\in I_{test}$.
+A key advantage of TFMs is that $\mathcal{D}(T)$ can be passed directly at inference time, whereas standard models such as DKT or AKT must first be trained on train-student data before producing predictions for test students.